Kanerix/python-project-template/README.md

 This section is referenced from the [Ruff documentation](https://docs.astral.sh/ruff/).

 Ruff is the default linter and formatter for this template.
-Ruff is extremly powerfull because it is very customisable.
+Ruff is extremely powerful because it is very customizable.
 As en example you can freely choose between different linters and even combine them.
-You can see the list of availbe linters running the command below.
+You can see the list of available linters running the command below.

 ```shell
 $ ruff linter